adaobin/BiostatisticsAnalysis/Penguin Analysis.md

 -   What is the distribution of penguin species?

 -   Does the distribution of flipper length depend on the species of the penguin?

+The next 3 graphs:

+The next few graphs contain ggplots.
+In the first plot, we compared species to their count.
+We did this earlier, but here we can visualize it which makes it a bit easier to compare.
+In the second plot we measured the distribution of bill lengths.
+Here it was found that the majority of the bill lengths had a length around 45mm.
+For the third plot we measured the distribution of flipper length.
+We also added a vline which showed us the mean and the median of the data.
+Again, we had this information before but here we look at it in a visualize way.

 ::: {.cell}